krbnite/krbnite.github.io/_in_progress/healthcare-it-notes.md

 tend to wonder: Can we do better?
 In some areas of healthcare, we certainly can -- but it's been hard to gain traction.

--- cloud solutions, e.g., MS HealthVault (RIP),  Google Health (also did not catch on) -- why did these technologies fail?  bracelet good enough! also, it was on patients to keep these things up to date...
-Google refused to partner w/ health institutions, and so their tech could not be a part of the HIPAA chain
+Other instances of cold starts include various cloud solutions, such as MS HealthVault (RIP) and Google Health (RIP).
+Why did these technologies fail?
+The technology and convenience just didn't stack up to forgo classical solutions like the bracelet!
+For example, the burden of keeping these cloud accounts up to date fell strictly on the patient.
+Something like this could potentially be mitigated, but for example in Google Health's case, Google refused to partner with the appropriate health institutions, which meant that Google Health could not become a link in the HIPAA chain.
--- EHRs and patient portals were incentivized by federal gov't starting in 2009, which ramped up interest in creating them well (and by this point, are considered...decent)

-Some of the technological and procedural innovation is considered by some to be mere "innovation":
-"Americans pay more and yet have serious access problems in primary care, long-term care, and much specialty care.
+Technological and procedural innovation in this area has often been expensive and impotent: "Americans pay more and yet have serious access problems in primary care, long-term care, and much specialty care.
 Wait times to see all kinds of doctors are increasing in most areas of the country.
 To deal with this, in American primary care patients are guided into undifferentiated, highly transactional forms of service delivery that may be cheaper but are less comprehensive in the services offered and impersonal, involving fast-food care provided through web-based apps, big box stores, and urgent care centers.
-These sources of care often practice their medicine according to “cookbooks” of standardized clinical guidelines using high-turnover providers, giving us fewer moments of the relational excellence so important in high-quality health care."
-(Hoff 2018: [Seeing Value From the Patient’s Perspective](http://thehealthcareblog.com/blog/2018/04/30/seeing-value-more-from-the-patients-perspective/)
+These sources of care often practice their medicine according to 'cookbooks' of standardized clinical guidelines using high-turnover providers, giving us fewer moments of the relational excellence so important in high-quality health care."
+(Hoff 2018: [Seeing Value From the Patient’s Perspective](http://thehealthcareblog.com/blog/2018/04/30/seeing-value-more-from-the-patients-perspective/))

 Another potential issue with using technologies, such as those associated with telemedicine, is that the technology better be damn good -- like, ease-of-Netflix-or-Uber-level good.
 It is 2019: people are generally